Holding planning meetings in private homes and gardens

 • Are all details up to date on GO?
 Check everyone’s contact and emergency contact details.

 • Do you have all the documents you need, such as consent forms for young leaders and young external volunteers?
-Find a copy of these on the unit forms.
+Find a copy of these in our forms and resource library.

 Making sure everyone stays healthy